 Common symptoms include fever, tiredness, and dry cough.
-Other symptoms include shortness of breath, aches and pains, and a sore throat.
-A few people have reported diarrhea, nausea, or a runny nose.
+Other symptoms can include shortness of breath, aches and pains, sore throat, chills, headache, new loss or decrease in sense of taste or smell, diarrhea, nausea, and runny nose.
 Symptoms can appear 2 to 14 days after exposure.

 If you have symptoms and think you've been exposed to COVID-19, call your health care provider for guidance.

 If you develop emergency warning symptoms* for COVID-19, get medical attention immediately:

 - Persistent pain or pressure in the chest

 *This list is not all inclusive.
 Call your health care provider about severe symptoms, or call 911 for a medical emergency.